Proton

-Free protons occur occasionally on Earth: thunderstorms can produce protons with energies of up to several tens of MeV.
-At sufficiently low temperatures and kinetic energies, free protons will bind to electrons.
-However, the character of such bound protons does not change, and they remain protons.
-A fast proton moving through matter will slow by interactions with electrons and nuclei, until it is captured by the electron cloud of an atom.
-The result is a protonated atom, which is a chemical compound of hydrogen.
-In a vacuum, when free electrons are present, a sufficiently slow proton may pick up a single free electron, becoming a neutral hydrogen atom, which is chemically a free radical.
-Such "free hydrogen atoms" tend to react chemically with many other types of atoms at sufficiently low energies.
-When free hydrogen atoms react with each other, they form neutral hydrogen molecules (H2), which are the most common molecular component of molecular clouds in interstellar space.
+At sufficiently low temperatures and kinetic energies, free protons will bind electrons in any matter they traverse.

 Free protons are routinely used for accelerators for proton therapy or various particle physics experiments, with the most powerful example being the Large Hadron Collider.

 Description

 Protons are spin-1/2 fermions and are composed of three valence quarks, making them baryons (a sub-type of hadrons).
 The two up quarks and one down quark of a proton are held together by the strong force, mediated by gluons.
 A modern perspective has a proton composed of the valence quarks (up, up, down), the gluons, and transitory pairs of sea quarks.
 Protons have a positive charge distribution, which decays approximately exponentially, with a root mean square charge radius of about 0.8 fm.

 Protons and neutrons are both nucleons, which may be bound together by the nuclear force to form atomic nuclei.
 The nucleus of the most common isotope of the hydrogen atom (with the chemical symbol "H") is a lone proton.
 The nuclei of the heavy hydrogen isotopes deuterium and tritium contain one proton bound to one and two neutrons, respectively.
 All other types of atomic nuclei are composed of two or more protons and various numbers of neutrons.